imbo/imbo/docs/usage/api.rst

 .. code-block:: javascript

     {
       "timestamp": "Tue, 24 Apr 2012 14:12:58 GMT",
       "database": true,
       "storage": true
     }

 where ``timestamp`` is the current timestamp on the server, and ``database`` and ``storage`` are boolean values informing of the status of the current database and storage drivers respectively.
 If both are ``true`` the HTTP status code is ``200 OK``, and if one or both are ``false`` the status code is ``500``.
 When the status code is ``500`` the status message will inform you whether it's the database or the storage driver (or both) that is having issues.

-The status resource can also be used to test authentication for any given use by specifying the following query parameters:
+The status resource can also be used to test authentication for any given user by specifying the following query parameters:

 * ``publicKey``
 * ``signature``